h5py/h5py/docs/high/group.rst

         :param data:    Initialize dataset to this (NumPy array).

-        :keyword chunks:    Chunk shape, or True to enable auto-chunking.
+        :keyword chunks:    Chunk shape, or ``True`` to enable auto-chunking.
+                            Auto-chunking is also silently enabled when
+                            ``chunks=None`` if some of the other keywords are used.

         :keyword maxshape:  Dataset will be resizable up to this shape (Tuple).
                             Automatically enables chunking.
-Use None for the axes you want to be unlimited.
+Use ``None`` for the axes you want to be unlimited.

         :keyword compression:   Compression strategy.
+Automatically enables
+                                chunking.
 See :ref:`dataset_compression`.

         :keyword compression_opts:  Parameters for compression filter.